 Hazchem code means hazardous chemical code, it is also known as ‘Emergency action code’.
 It is a warning plate system used for vehicles that transport hazardous substances.
 Actually, it gives information’s about the actions to be taken in case of accidental fire or spillage or leakage, or any emergency.

-The Hazchem code is a number, followed by one or two letters, e.g., 3WE, 2XE, etc and it is a pictorial representation consist of a diamond.
+The Hazchem code is a number, followed by one or two letters, e.g., 3WE, 2XE, etc and it is a pictorial representation consisting of a diamond.
 They are used in various countries such as the United Kingdom, India, Australia, New Zealand, etc. The Hazchem code defines.

 - Method of controlling spillage by diluting or by containing.